pypa/setuptools/docs/userguide/declarative_config.rst

     call is still required even if your configuration resides in ``setup.cfg``.

-``Setuptools`` allows using configuration files (for example, :file:`setup.cfg`) to define a package’s metadata and other options that are normally supplied to the ``setup()`` function (declarative config).
+``Setuptools`` allows using configuration files (for example, :file:`setup.cfg`) to define a package’s metadata and other options (declarative config).

-This approach not only allows automation scenarios but also reduces boilerplate code in some cases.
+This approach allows automation scenarios and can reduce boilerplate code.

 .. _example-setup-config: